Loading Mouse GIF

 The abbreviation stands for Material Transfer Agreement.
 It is an agreement between a provider and a recipient for transfer of materials.
 The MMRRC uses MTAs as the formal instrument for transferring mouse strains from Donors to the MMRRC.
 Note, some of the collections require a signed User Agreement for transfer of material from the MMRRC to Recipients although they are not formally called MTAs.
 The MTA states the terms and use limitations imposed by the provider on the recipient.
 (See MMRRC MTAs for additional information.)

-Under the terms of the NIH contracts with Deltagen, Inc. and Lexicon Genetics, Inc. each corporation established its own mechanisms for licensing these strains to non-profit and academic recipients.
+Under the terms of the NIH contracts with Deltagen, Inc. and Lexicon Genetics, Inc., each corporation established its own mechanisms for licensing these strains to non-profit and academic recipients.
 The MMRRC was not involved in establishing these agreements and acts only as an intermediary in obtaining the necessary agreements so that the research community has access to these research mice.
-The signatorees to these agreements are the recipient and the donor corporation and the MMRRC is not authorized to negotiate any alterations to the agreement terms.
+The signatories to these agreements are the recipient and the donor corporation and the MMRRC is not authorized to negotiate any alterations to the agreement terms.

 No. Custom written MTAs and alterations to the MMRRC MTAs would create much confusion and additional administrative burdens on the MMRRC and other parties in the distribution process, thus impeding the acquisition and distribution of strains for the research community.
 These MTAs were developed from extensive consultation among the technology transfer professionals of the MMRRC facilities.
 We believe the current MTAs are effective agreements for sharing of these research resources which achieve the appropriate balance for both the donor and the recipient.
 (See MMRRC MTAs for additional information.)

-Complete the submission form as a Type 1, and e-mail your request for a specific distribution MMRRC facility to the MMRRC's Strain Donation Coordinator (sacoord@mmrrc.org).
+Complete the submission form as a Type 1, and email your request for a specific distribution MMRRC facility to the MMRRC's Strain Donation Coordinator (sacoord@mmrrc.org).
 The MMRRC Submission Review group will consider such requests once the strain is accepted.
 The Review group must balance the needs of the entire MMRRC repository and so cannot guarantee the requested assignment.

 The MMRRC's purpose is to provide these strains to bona fide biomedical researchers.
 Therefore, most recipients will be associated with a recognized biomedical or genetics research institution.
 All recipients are required to conform their research to all applicable statues and regulations, including all applicable federal statutes and Public Health Service policies relating to the use and care of laboratory animals.
 The donating investigator or their institution may have restricted distribution of their strain to non-profit institutions, or opted to require for-profit institutions to obtain a license agreement prior to redistribution.
 The MMRRC's Strain Catalog and Strain Detail Sheets indicate this restriction where applicable.